hotwired-laravel/turbo-laravel-site/source/_bootcamp/creating-chirps.md

 php artisan migrate
 ```

-Each database migration will only be run once.
+Each database migration will only run once.
 To make additional changes to a table, you will need to create another migration.
 During development, you may wish to update an undeployed migration and rebuild your database from scratch using the `php artisan migrate:fresh` command.

 ### Testing it out